High School: Dawson County HS (GLENDIVE, MT)

 High School: Eisenhower HS (YAKIMA, WA)

-Alli Krous’ responsibilities include coordinating enrollment, annual membership billing, updating school memberships, registering new athletic directors, collecting and analyzing participation data, assisting with online rules clinics, and managing social media as a state tournament media liaison.
-She also assists with the WIAA Hall of Fame Induction Luncheon in the spring.
+Alli Krous’ responsibilities include membership enrollment, annual membership billing, registering and managing new athletic directors, collecting and analyzing participation data, assisting with online rules clinics, and managing social media as a state tournament media liaison.
+She also assists with the WIAA Hall of Fame Induction Luncheon and is an advisor to the WIAA LEAP committee.

-Ms. Krous attended Eisenhower High School in Yakima where she participated in soccer, basketball, softball (2002-03), and track & field.
+Ms. Krous attended Eisenhower High School in Yakima where she participated in soccer, basketball, softball (2002-03), and track & field (2004-2006).
 She went to Walla Walla Community College to pursue further education as well as a collegiate soccer career.
 After Walla Walla CC, she transferred to the University of Maine to complete her Bachelor’s in Kinesiology while competing in soccer and track & field for the Black Bears.
-She returned to the Pacific Northwest to attend Seattle University in the Master of Sport Administration and Leadership (MSAL) program.
-She received her Master’s in June of 2013.
+She returned to the Pacific Northwest to attend Seattle University in the Master of Sport Administration and Leadership (MSAL) program, which she completed in June of 2013.
+She lives in West Seattle with her fiancé, Alex.

 Contact: firstname.lastname@example.org | (425) 988-6159